Reverse Mortgage Loan Repayment

 But what if I owe more than it’s worth?

 Don’t worry, that can’t happen.
 Because a reverse mortgage is a “non-recourse” loan, you’ll never owe the lender more than the home is worth at the time of its sale.
-The fees on your reverse mortgage include a payment for insurance that ensures you’ll never owe more than your home’s fair market value.
+The fees on your reverse mortgage include a payment for insurance that ensures you’ll never owe more than your home’s fair market value when the home is sold and the loan is repaid.